Hi,

 find / -perm -4000 2>/dev/null

-No exploitable suid
+No exploitable suid binaries showed up.

 Next I searched for cron jobs or writable files that might help – no luck.